swallowWings/ALTEK/README.md

    - Append text files in row mode

 O Text files editor
-   - Replace text in text files
+   - Replace text in the text files
-   - Search and replace lines in text files
+   - Search and replace lines in the text files
-   - Insert texts at a line index in text files
+   - Insert texts at a line index in the text files
-   - Remove lines from text files
+   - Remove lines from the text files
+   - Remove empty lines in the text files
-   - Replace values in certain region of ASCII raster files
+   - Replace values in a certain region of the ASCII raster files
-   - Cut decimal parts in ASCII raster files
+   - Cut decimal parts in the ASCII raster files
-   - Set texts between texts in a line
+   - Set texts between texts in a line of the text files

 O File name processor
    - Rename files